 You’ve heard the saying, “Go big or go home!”
 But that’s not good advice when it comes to setting new year’s resolutions.
 Consider making small changes when thinking about your goals for next year.

-While making a big change sounds like a good idea, it’s easy to feel overwhelmed.
-Break down your goal into smaller changes to make achieving it more realistic.
+Sure, making a big change sounds like a good idea, but it’s easy to feel overwhelmed.
+So break down your goal into smaller changes to make achieving it more realistic.

 For instance, if your goal is to get out of debt, kudos to you!
 That is a great goal.
-The trick to turning your goal into something realistic is to come up with smaller steps to help you get there.
+The trick to turning your goal into something realistic is coming up with smaller steps to help you get there.

 Making a new year’s resolution is an exciting time.
 You’re full of passion and are convinced you’ll succeed, no matter what.
 Once the initial excitement wears off, following through with your resolution can be hard.